 Ace of Base: 2019 Chevrolet Silverado 1500 W/T

 I digress.
-To repeat our history lesson, Chevy has stuck the Work Truck (W/T) trim on its most poverty-spec pickups for ages, with most of them destined for a lifetime of hard and difficult work, only to be mercilessly sacrificed to The Crusher once they were used up.
-Back in the ‘90s, Chevy also imbued the W/T with a vast plastic grill and, seizing on the opportunity, shrewdly used Mike Schmidt to market it as a benefit.
+To repeat our history lesson, Chevy has stuck the Work Truck (W/T) trim on its most poverty-spec pickups for ages, with most of them destined for a lifetime of hard and difficult work only to be mercilessly sacrificed to The Crusher or The Back Forty once they were used up.
+In the ‘90s, you’ll recall from our previous instalment, Mike Schmidt taught us the value of GM’s work truck-grade plastic grille:

 What we have been told is that the Work Truck will be the only model available as a regular cab long bed, so get used to seeing that billboard grille on worksites and in the Home Depot parking lot.
-Rough-n-ready 17-inch steel wheels for a good dose of durability.
-The interior will be available in either skin-searing vinyl or cloth seats.
-It’ll even have a 7-inch color touch screen, likely with a backup camera.
+Rough-n-ready 17-inch steel wheels will look the part, while the interior will be available in either skin-searing vinyl or cloth seats.
+It’ll have a 7-inch color touch screen, likely with a backup camera.
 Air conditioning is standard, too, but power windows are extra.

 [Image: General Motors]

 Not every base model has aced it.
 The ones which have?
-They help make our automotive landscape a lot better.
-Any others you’d like to see in our series?
+They help make the automotive landscape a lot better.
+Any others you can think of, B&B?
 Let us know in the comments.
-Naturally, feel free to eviscerate our selections.
+Naturally, feel free to eviscerate our selection.

-The model above is shown with American options and is priced in Freedom Dollars.
-As always, your dealer will probably sell for less.
+The model above is shown in American dollars with American options and trim, absent of destination charges and available rebates.
+As always, your dealer may sell for less.